 It’s more of a Brain Problem than a Motivation Problem, (but it’s also a motivation problem)

 To me, the advantage of being an older Mom is that this isn’t my first rodeo.
 (I repost this info every year at back to school time, so things have changed a bit over the years.)
 This month, my youngest is now a Senior in High School, so this will be our last trip through the public school system.
-Hard to believe, but I’ve had one or two boys in school continuously for 30 straight years – Wow!
+Hard to believe, but I’ve had kids in school continuously for 30 straight years – Wow!
+That’s the disadvantage to having kids so far apart!

 Start with Homework